 - Certain illnesses, like thyroid disease or bone cancer

-Women who are over 65 should have a bone mineral density (BMD) test to check for osteoporosis.
+Women over the age of 65 should have a bone mineral density (BMD) test to check for osteoporosis.
 BMD testing is also recommended for post-menopausal women with a history of fractures and women younger than 65 with other risk factors.

 Osteoporosis Symptoms & Treatment

 Bone fractures in the spine, wrists, or hips are usually the first indication of osteoporosis.
-As the bone disease progresses, you may notice tenderness or pain in your neck or low back.
-Osteoporosis can affect your posture, causing loss of height.
+As the bone disease progresses, you may notice tenderness or pain in your neck or lower back.
+Osteoporosis can affect your posture causing loss of height.

-With treatment, the pain can be relieved and we can help you prevent falling – the primary cause of fractures.
-Supplements such as calcium and vitamin D may be recommended, along with other lifestyle adjustments to slow bone loss.
+The pain from Osteoporosis can be relieved with treatment, which can help prevent falls – the primary cause of fractures.
+Supplements, such as calcium and vitamin D, may be recommended along with other lifestyle adjustments to slow bone loss.
 For some patients, medications can be an effective way to reduce the risk of fractures and prevent bone loss.

 Without treatment, osteoporosis-related fractures can lead to disability.
-Many older adults with osteoporosis eventually need assistance to get around due to weakened, fragile bones.
+Many older adults with osteoporosis eventually need assistance getting around due to weakened, fragile bones.
 To prevent this from happening, it is important to know your risk for osteoporosis and understand how your lifestyle may have an impact.

 Schedule a Visit